ArnelMalubay/llm-sample-proj/README.md

 2. Start chatting with your AI assistant
 3. Try the example prompts or ask any general questions
 4. Enjoy real-time streaming responses!

+## Access via HuggingFace spaces
+You can also access a hosted version of this app in Huggingface Spaces via this ([link](https://huggingface.co/spaces/arnel8888/sample-personal-assistant-chatbot)).

 ### Example Interactions